cap-js/docs/java/developing-applications/running.md

 </pluginGroups>
 ```

 This uses the [Maven plugin prefix resolution](https://maven.apache.org/guides/introduction/introduction-to-plugin-prefix-mapping.html) feature.
-This Maven feature allows you to use only the `cds` prefix of the `cds-maven-plugin` to execute goals of this plugin.
-For example, instead of `mvn com.sap.cds:cds-maven-plugin:watch` you can use the shorter variant `mvn cds:watch` to run the `watch` goal of the `cds-maven-plugin`.
+This Maven feature allows you to use the `cds` prefix of the `cds-maven-plugin` to execute goals of this plugin, like `watch`, from everywhere.

 ## Run Java application in your IDE